angelolamonaca/mini_dicom_viewer-nodejs_backend/README.md

-# mini_dicom_viewer-nodejs_backend
+# Mini DICOM Viewer - Backend
 API with GraphQL, Node.js, and Sequelize for Mini DICOM Viewer Project

-In order to create the table you need to launch: npx sequelize-cli db:migrate from the src folder
+In order to start the server run the following command:
+`docker compose up -d` in the project folder